azmattanveer409/james_Superstore-sales-and-customers-insights/README.md

 ---

 ## 📌 Conclusion

-This project demonstrates a complete **data analytics pipeline from raw retail data to business insights**, combining Excel, Python, and Power BI to improve sales performance, customer satisfaction, and operational efficiency.
+This project demonstrates a complete **end-to-end data analytics pipeline, transforming raw retail data into actionable business insights** using Excel, Python, and Power BI.